DataFire/Integrations/integrations/generated/kubernetes/README.md

   * state **required** `string`: Information whether this series is ongoing or finished.

 ### io.k8s.api.extensions.v1beta1.AllowedFlexVolume
 * io.k8s.api.extensions.v1beta1.AllowedFlexVolume `object`: AllowedFlexVolume represents a single Flexvolume that is allowed to be used.
-Deprecated: use AllowedFlexVolume from policy API Group instead.
-  * driver **required** `string`: driver is the name of the Flexvolume driver.
+  * driver **required** `string`: Driver is the name of the Flexvolume driver.

 ### io.k8s.api.extensions.v1beta1.AllowedHostPath
-* io.k8s.api.extensions.v1beta1.AllowedHostPath `object`: AllowedHostPath defines the host volume conditions that will be enabled by a policy for pods to use.
+* io.k8s.api.extensions.v1beta1.AllowedHostPath `object`: defines the host volume conditions that will be enabled by a policy for pods to use.
 It requires the path prefix to be defined.
-Deprecated: use AllowedHostPath from policy API Group instead.
-  * pathPrefix `string`: pathPrefix is the path prefix that the host volume must match.
+  * pathPrefix `string`: is the path prefix that the host volume must match.
 It does not support `*`.
 Trailing slashes are trimmed when validating the path prefix with a host path.

 ### io.k8s.api.extensions.v1beta1.DaemonSet
 * io.k8s.api.extensions.v1beta1.DaemonSet `object`: DEPRECATED - This group version of DaemonSet is deprecated by apps/v1beta2/DaemonSet.
 See the release notes for more information.
 DaemonSet represents the configuration of a daemon set.